 It’s a reasonable question.
 Weddings are expensive, emotional, and often the first time people have ever hired a professional photographer for something this personal.
 Wanting clarity, reassurance, and some sense of control is completely understandable.

 My answer, based on years of photographing weddings, tends to surprise people.
-In most cases, sending photo inspiration is not necessary, and in some cases it can actually make the experience and the final images worse rather than better.
+In most cases, sending photo inspiration is not necessary, and in some cases it can actually make the experience and the final images – and crucually, the experience – worse rather than better.

 To explain why, it helps to look at a completely different scenario.

-So, I’m trying a new hairstylist tomorrow morning, and before I walk into the appointment, I have to do some work.
+So, I’m trying a new hairstylist tomorrow morning, and before I walk into the appointment, I have to do some work for her.
 (I actually should be doing it right now, but instead I’m writing this blog post).

 To prepare for my appointment, I need to think carefully about what I want, what absolutely won’t work for me, and what has and hasn’t worked over the years.
 I need to bring inspiration images, not because I expect to walk out looking exactly like those photos, but because the stylist can only work with the information I give her.
 She doesn’t live in my body, she doesn’t know my history with my hair, and she doesn’t have to deal with the result for months afterward.

-If I walk in and say, “Do whatever you think is best,” I’m gambling.
+If I walk in and say to my hair stylist, “Do whatever you think is best,” I’m gambling.
 Sometimes people get lucky.
 Most of the time, they don’t.

-What’s interesting is that wedding photography works almost the opposite way, and this mismatch is at the root of a lot of quiet disappointment I see around wedding photos.
+What’s interesting is that wedding photography works almost the opposite way, and this mismatch is at the root of many disappointments I see with wedding photos (thankfully not my clients, but you hear horror stories from around the industry).

 With a haircut, the responsibility sits heavily with the client.
 The stylist can only respond to the constraints and preferences that are clearly articulated.
 The less specific the client is, the more the stylist defaults to something safe, generic, or familiar to them.

 Wedding photography behaves differently.
-Here, too much specificity from the client often makes the outcome worse rather than better.
+Here, too much specificity from the client actually can be a negative.

 That feels counterintuitive, especially in an internet culture that tells couples to prepare extensively, curate inspiration boards, and pre-plan every detail.
 The advice usually comes from a good place.
 People want reassurance.
 They want to feel prepared.
 They want to avoid regret.